Skip to content

 • Comfy dtype: SEGS

-• Returns the segments that meet the specified criteria.
+• The segments that meet the filtering criteria based on the specified target and range.

 • remained_SEGS